Linear sequential dynamical systems, incidence algebras, and M\"{o}bius functions: Linear SDS and the incidence algebras of posets

-Let $G$ be a connected, simple graph with vertices set $V(G)=\{v_1,v_2,\ldots,v_n\}$.
-To each vertex, $v_i$, we associate a state, $x_i\in \mathbb{K}$, where $\mathbb{K}$ is a field.
+Let $G$ be a connected, simple graph with vertex set $V(G)=\{v_1,\dots,v_n\}$.
+To each vertex $v_i$, we associate a state $x_i\in \mathbb{K}$, where $\mathbb{K}$ is a finite field.
 A function $f_{v_i}$ updates the state of $v_i$ based on the states of its neighbors and $x_i$ itself.
-Let $\pi=\pi_1\pi_2\cdots\pi_m$ be a family of elements in $V(G)$, in which each $v_i$ appears at least once, called the update schedule.
-The states of all vertices are sequentially updated according to their order in $\pi$, i.e., the vertex specified by $\pi_{i+1}$ is updated after the vertex specified by $\pi_i$.
-Iterating $\pi$ generates the SDS, $(G,f,\pi)$, having $G$ as its dependency graph, $f_{v_i}$, $1\leq i \leq n$, as local functions, and $\pi$ as update schedule.
-We remark that $\pi$ is a word over $V(G)$, i.e., each vertex is not necessarily getting updated exactly once.
-In case each vertex appears exactly once $\pi$ is a permutation.
+Let $\pi=\pi_1\cdots\pi_m$ be a sequence of elements in $V(G)$, in which each $v_i$ appears at least once, called the \emph{update schedule}.
+The states of all vertices are sequentially updated according to their order in $\pi$ left-to-right, i.e., the vertex specified by $\pi_{i+1}$ is updated after the vertex specified by $\pi_i$.
+Iterating $\pi$ generates the SDS, $(G,f,\pi)$, having $G$ as its \emph{dependency graph}, $f_{v_i}$ ($1\leq i \leq n$) as \emph{local functions}, and $\pi$ as the \emph{update schedule}.

+\begin{remark} Alternatively, an SDS can be defined directly via its local functions and update schedule, the former inducing the underlying graph by their dependencies. \end{remark}

-The vectors $X=[x_1,x_2, \cdots x_n]^T\in \mathbb{K}^n$ are called the system states of the SDS.
-An SDS update will produce the phase space mapping $X_0$ into $X_1=(G,f,\pi)X_0$.
-To understand the time evolution of the SDS is tantamount to understanding the mapping $(G, f, \pi): \mathbb{K}^n \rightarrow \mathbb{K}^n $, i.e.~the unicyclic graph it induces.
-In case of the system map $(G,f,\pi)$ being a linear transformation on $\mathbb{K}^n$, the phase space has been studied in \cite{BE,tol,laub3,reg} and phase space features were described in terms of the annihilating polynomials and invariant subspaces of the linear transformation.
-In~\cite{bill}, linear SDS over directed graph were analyzed, allowing for states, $x_i$, contained in a finite algebra.
+The vectors $X=[x_1,\dots, x_n]^T\in \mathbb{K}^n$ are called the \emph{system states} of the SDS.
+An update will produce the \emph{phase space} mapping $X_0$ into $X_1=(G,f,\pi)(X_0)$.
+Understanding the time evolution of the SDS is tantamount to understanding the mapping $(G, f, \pi): \mathbb{K}^n \rightarrow \mathbb{K}^n $, i.e.~the forest of directed unicyclic graphs it induces.
+In the case of the system map $(G,f,\pi)$ being a linear transformation on $\mathbb{K}^n$, the phase space has been studied in \cite{BE,tol,laub3,reg} and phase space features were described in terms of the annihilating polynomials and invariant subspaces of the linear transformation.
+In~\cite{bill}, linear SDS over directed graphs were analyzed, allowing for states $x_i$ contained in a finite algebra.